-Wet combing treatment (often called 'bug-busting') is a way of removing head lice from the head without using anti-lice lotions or sprays to kill them.
+Wet combing treatment (also called 'bug-busting') is a natural way of removing head lice from the head without using lotions or sprays to kill them.

 - Wash the hair in the normal way with ordinary shampoo.